 David W. Ichel Professor of Law and Professor of Political Science, Co-Director of the Program in Public Law, and Director of the DC Summer Institute on Law and Policy

 Professor Siegel’s scholarship addresses a variety of areas of constitutional law and, in doing so, considers ways in which a methodologically pluralist approach can accommodate changes in society and the needs of American governance while remaining disciplined and bound by the rule of law.
 His articles on collective action federalism offer constitutional justification for robust, but not limitless, federal power.
 His writings on constitutional politics and judicial statesmanship seek to understand how participants in the practice of constitutional law can vindicate the conditions for the legitimacy of constitutional law.
-His constitutional theory scholarship analyzes how perceptions of the clarity or ambiguity of the constitutional text are affected in part by purposive, structural, historical, doctrinal, and consequentialist considerations.
+His constitutional theory scholarship analyzes, among other issues, how perceptions of the clarity or ambiguity of the constitutional text are affected in part by purposive, structural, historical, doctrinal, and consequentialist considerations.
 His work on sex equality and reproductive rights examines competing mediating principles of equality and identifies ways in which equality values are protected under both equal protection and substantive due process.
 And his contributions in the area of separation of powers document and justify the role of historical practice in partially constituting executive and judicial power, especially when such practice is considered along with structural constitutional concerns.

 Professor Siegel teaches Duke Law students, undergraduates in Duke University’s Trinity College and in Duke Law’s DC Summer Institute, and judges in Duke’s Master of Judicial Studies Program.
 Throughout the year, he offers U.S. Supreme Court updates and other talks at judicial conferences and law firms around the country.